 FCC rules require the majority of programming broadcast by television stations to contain closed captions.
 The rules allow a video programming owner to file a petition for exemption from the rules.
 We have filed a petition for exemption from the rules based upon a showing of undue burden.
 During the pendency of an undue burden determination, the video programming subject to the request for exemption is considered exempt from the closed captioning requirement.
 In January 2012, the FCC adopted rules to require that television programming broadcast or transmitted with captioning include captioning if subsequently made available online, for example, by streaming content on broadcasters' websites.
 In 2014, the FCC adopted an Order expanding the IP captioning rules to brief segments or clips of video programs that are carried on the Internet.
-In 2016, the new rules will phase in.
+The new rules will phase in between January 1, 2016 and July 1, 2017.

-FCC rules also require, in part, that affiliates of the top-four national broadcast networks in the top 25 markets provide a minimum of 50 hours of video-described primetime and/or children's programming each calendar quarter.
-The requirement to provide video descriptions will ultimately be expanded in 2015 to network affiliates in the top 60 markets.
+FCC rules also require, in part, that affiliates of the top-four national broadcast networks in the top 60 markets provide a minimum of 50 hours of video-described primetime and/or children's programming each calendar quarter.